dgroomes/jackson-playground/README.md

   to start experimenting now.
 * Intellij is complaining of Text Blocks not being available at language level 13.
 This is an Intellij (bug/feature) unfortunately.
 Track the issue for its resolution: <https://youtrack.jetbrains.com/issue/IDEA-212618>
-* Why can I not deserialize using a constructor for a class that has only field?
+* Why can I not deserialize using a constructor for a class that has only one field?
 Strange, see `dgroomes.AppTest.withConstructor`